mjhoy/asfaltics_pdf_gen/README.md

 make -j 8
 ```

-(The `-j 8` says, run 8 processes in parallel to do this more quickly.)
+The `-j 8` says, run 8 processes in parallel to do this more
+quickly.
+It takes several minutes to download the html files and
+generate all pdfs.

 ### making adjustments

 The `overrides.css` has PDF-specific css overrides.
 You can edit this
-file, and then run the `make -j 8` command again to update the pdfs.
+file, and then run the `make -j 8` command again to update the
+pdfs.
+Or, run e.g. `make pdfs/0010.pdf` to see the changes applied to
+only one pdf.

 Note that if you've already downloaded the html files, you won't need
 to download again.

+If you're making small adjustments and testing them on certain pages,
+you can edit the `start` and `end` values in the `Makefile`, so that
+you are building a smaller set of pages.